jakovid/jakovid/README.md

 **`I like to build things`**

 I'm a self-taught full-stack developer.
+I love building projects from the ground up.

    <p align="left">
       <a href="https://github.com/jakovid?tab=followers">